 - Inflamed mouth sores from cancer treatment (oral mucositis).
 Research shows that taking lozenges containing lactobacillus from the first day of radiation/chemotherapy treatment until one week after reduces the number of patients who develop severe mouth sores.

-- Inflammation of an artificial rectum surgically created in people with inflammatory bowel disease (pouchitis).
+- A complication from surgery for ulcerative colitis (pouchitis).
 Taking lactobacillus by mouth seems to help treat pouchitis, a complication of surgery for ulcerative colitis.
-Taking a multi-species probiotic containing lactobacillus, bifidobacterium, and streptococcus for one year seems to maintain remission in 85% of people with this condition.
+Taking a probiotic containing lactobacillus, bifidobacterium, and streptococcus for one year seems to maintain remission in 85% of people with this condition.
 Taking a different formulation containing two lactobacillus species and bifidobacterium for 9 months seems to reduce pouchitis severity.

 - Airway infections.
 Some research shows that lactobacillus probiotics can help prevent airway infections in infants and children.
-Giving one strains of lactobacillus to infants and children seems to reduce the chance of upper airway infections by about 38%.
-Also, children ages 1-6 years who attend daycare centers seem to get fewer and less severe airway infections when given milk containing this lactobacillus strain or when given a specific combination of lactobacillus and bifidobacterium.
+Giving lactobacillus to infants and children seems to reduce the chance of upper airway infections.
+Also, children ages 1-6 years who attend daycare centers seem to get fewer and less severe airway infections when given milk containing lactobacillus.
+However, not all strains seem to work.
+In adults, drinking fermented milk that contains lactobacillus might help prevent airway infections and decrease how long the infections last.

 - Rheumatoid arthritis (RA).
 Research shows that taking lactobacillus for 8 weeks reduces tender and swollen joints in women with rheumatoid arthritis.

-- Preventing diarrhea due to traveling.
+- Traveler's diarrhea.
 Traveler's diarrhea is caused by bacteria, viruses, or parasites that the traveler has not been exposed to before.
 Taking lactobacillus seems to help prevent diarrhea in travelers.
 The effectiveness can vary a lot depending on the travel destination because of differences in bacteria in different locations.

 Possibly Ineffective for